 How to contribute code to Lisp-Stat

-This section describes the mechanics of how to contribute code to Lisp-Stat at a high level.
-Legal stuff, community guidelines, code of conduct, etc. For details on how to contribute code and documentation, see links on nav sidebar to the left under Contributing.
+This section describes the mechanics of how to contribute code to Lisp-Stat.
+Legal requirements, community guidelines, code of conduct, etc. For details on how to contribute code and documentation, see links on nav sidebar to the left under Contributing.

 For ideas about what you might contribute, please see open issues on github and the ideas page.
 The organisation repository contains the individual sub-projects.
 Contributions to documentation are especially welcome.